widgetti/solara/solara/website/pages/docs/content/10-howto/20-multipage.md

 Solara server is starting at http://localhost:8765
 ```

-Go to http://localhost:8765 ([or click here](http://localhost:8765)), explore the sourcecode, edit it, save it, and watch the web app reload instantly.
+Go to http://localhost:8765 ([or click here](http://localhost:8765)), explore the source code, edit it, save it, and watch the web app reload instantly.

 ## Dynamic pages

-In the previous section where we create the example portal app.
+In the previous section we created the example portal app.
 Taking a look at
 tabular.py, we see the `Page` component takes an additional arguments.

 ```python